NURS500 Research and Evidence-Based Practice (3 semester hours)

 NURS504 Informatics and Technology (3 semester hours)

-Rapidly changing healthcare systems demand that advanced practice nurses possess knowledge of the effective use of informatics and technology to enhance patient care in a variety of settings.
+Rapidly changing healthcare systems demand that advanced degree nurses possess knowledge of the effective use of informatics and technology to enhance patient care in a variety of settings.
 This course provides students with the knowledge and skills necessary to improve patient outcomes through effective use of these technological resources.
 Topics include electronic medical records, data analysis, safe management of patient care technology, health literacy, and related ethical issues.
 (Prerequisite: NURS502)

 NURS505 Healthcare Systems and Health Policy (3 semester hours)

-The advanced practice nurse must promote health, influence the health delivery system, and participate in policy advocacy in order to improve the healthcare outcomes of populations.
+The advanced degree nurse must promote health, influence the health delivery system, and participate in policy advocacy in order to improve the healthcare outcomes of populations.
 Students examine the effect of legal and regulatory processes on healthcare delivery at the institutional, local, state and federal levels.
 Topics include healthcare economics and finance, quality improvement, patient safety, and political advocacy.
 (Prerequisite: NURS502)

 NURS506 Leadership for Advanced Practice Roles (3 semester hours)